dkazmer/Slydr/README.md

 ### Styles

-Styles have be separated from the logic, so a stylesheet is a virtual requirement for proper display.
+Styles have been separated from the logic, so a stylesheet is a virtual requirement for proper display.
 Edit at your whim.
 ```
 slydr.scss
 ```